johannesstroebele91/graphql-library/2_how-tos/making-requests/queries/query.md

 # 2. When to use them

+Most of them time queries should be use

-In certain edge cases,
+- BUT in certain edge cases subscriptions are better

-- it is better to use subscriptions
-- which is explained in "When to use" in `subscription/basics.md`
+- as explained in "When to use" in `subscription/basics.md`

-# 3. How to make a query
+# 3. Backend

 ## 3.2.
-Backend

-### 3.2.1.
 Schema `job-board/server/schema.graphql`

 Defines how endpoint for query will look like